 Read more about SEO for your authority website:

-- 10 Most Complete SEO Guides You Can Read For Free in 2021
+- 10 Most Complete SEO Guides You Can Read For Free

 - SEO for eCommerce Product Pages [Ultimate Guide + 29 Tips]

 - 10 Advanced SEO Tips for Winning Big Rankings Fast by MediaDigi.com

 - Why Backlinks Are Still Playing a Major Role in SEO by MediaDigi.com

 - Best 15 Link Building Services in 2021 [Review][I Spent $5000+]

 My experience is that the more quality content you publish, the more authority your site develops.
 In particular, the more content you publish around a topic, the greater the topical cluster you create and the more likely the search engines will send you more visitors.

 It is my experience that the more content you create around the long tail variations of your main keyword, the more authoritative your website has for your short tail keyword.